Daniel W. McNeil, Ph.D.

 A Fulbright Senior Scholar in New Zealand in 2010, Professor McNeil also is interested in psychological implications of cross-cultural interactions, including groups for whom health disparities exist, including Appalachian populations and indigenous peoples, particularly including American Indians and Alaska Natives.

 Dr. McNeil has been recognized nationally for his role as a mentor, his service activities, and his research.

 Dr. McNeil is interested in health psychology broadly, with specific foci on the experience and expression of pain, anxiety disorders, and the interaction of pain, anxiety, and fear.
 Additionally, he studies the utilization and effects of Motivational Interviewing in healthcare settings.

-Working broadly within a clinical health psychology framework, and including a specific focus on behavioral dentistry, he is involved with several externally funded research projects as the principal investigator at West Virginia University.
-In one project, he and colleagues are examining factors contributing to oral health disparities in Appalachia (2R01 DE014899; grant from the National Institutes of Dental and Craniofacial Research/National Institutes of Health).
-Additionally, he is studying interactions in healthcare settings, specifically dental care, among young children, parents/caregivers, and clinicians (R21 DE026540; grant from the West Virginia University/University of Indiana Clinical and Translational Science Institutes Partnership).
-He also serves as a mentor and co-investigator on a project investigating the assessment of negativity bias in depression, and changes in that bias as a result of behavioral activation therapy (NARSAD grant from the Brain & Behavior Research Foundation).
+Working broadly within a clinical health psychology framework, and including a specific emphasis on behavioral dentistry, he is involved with several externally funded research projects as the principal investigator at West Virginia University.
+In one project, he and colleagues are examining factors contributing to oral health disparities in Appalachia (R01 DE014899; grant from the National Institutes of Dental and Craniofacial Research/National Institutes of Health).
+Additionally, he is studying interactions in healthcare settings, specifically dental care, among young children, parents/caregivers, and clinicians (R21 DE026540; grant from the National Institutes of Dental and Craniofacial Research/National Institutes of Health).
+He also has served as a mentor and co-investigator on a project that investigated the assessment of negativity bias in depression, and changes in that bias as a result of behavioral activation therapy (NARSAD grant from the Brain & Behavior Research Foundation).